Jetafull/carnd-p5-vehicle-detection/reports/writeup.md

 The pipeline is slow to process the image.
 I have used the following ways to speed up the detection:

 1. Increase the number of pixels per cell to reduce the dimension of feature vector.
-2. Further cropping the image on the x-axis direction to reduce the windows to be processed.
+2. Cropping the image on the both x and y directions to reduce the windows to be processed.
 3. Reduce the spatial size for spatial features.

 These methods speed up the detection processing but my current implementation is still not fast enough for near real-time processing on the video.
-To improve further the processing speed, we can try:
+Here are some ideas to improve the processing speed:

 1. Multi-threading on different scales during processing.
 2. Perform HOG on once and then extract the HOG features by subsampling from the image.